carissalow/rapids/docs/features/extracted.rst

 =========================   =================   =============
 Name                        Units               Description
 =========================   =================   =============
-minutessilence              minutes             Total duration of all minutes silence. minutesnoise                minutes             Total duration of all minutes noise. minutesvoice                minutes             Total duration of all minutes voice. minutesunknown              minutes             Total duration of all minutes unknown. sumconversationduration     minutes             Total duration of all the conversation. maxconversationduration     minutes             Longest duration of all the conversation. minconversationduration     minutes             Shortest duration of all the conversation. avgconversationduration     minutes             Average duration of all the conversation. sdconversationduration      minutes             Standard Deviation duration of all the conversation. timefirstconversation       minutes             Starting time of first conversation of the Day/Epoch. timelastconversation        minutes             Starting time of last conversation of the Day/Epoch. sumenergy                   L2-norm             Total sum of all the energy. avgenergy                   L2-norm             Average of all the energy. sdenergy                    L2-norm             Standard Deviation of all the energy. minenergy                   L2-norm             Minimum of all the energy. maxenergy                   L2-norm             Maximum of all the energy. silencesensedfraction       minutes noisesensedfraction         minutes voicesensedfraction         minutes unknownsensedfraction       minutes silenceexpectedfraction     minutes noiseexpectedfraction       minutes voiceexpectedfraction       minutes unknownexpectedfraction     minutes
+minutessilence              minutes             Minutes labeled as silence minutesnoise                minutes             Minutes labeled as noise minutesvoice                minutes             Minutes labeled as voice minutesunknown              minutes             Minutes labeled as unknown sumconversationduration     minutes             Total duration of all conversations maxconversationduration     minutes             Longest duration of all conversations minconversationduration     minutes             Shortest duration of all conversations avgconversationduration     minutes             Average duration of all conversations sdconversationduration      minutes             Standard Deviation of the duration of all conversations timefirstconversation       minutes             Minutes since midnight when the first conversation for a day segment was detected timelastconversation        minutes             Minutes since midnight when the last conversation for a day segment was detected sumenergy                   L2-norm             Sum of all energy values avgenergy                   L2-norm             Average of all energy values sdenergy                    L2-norm             Standard Deviation of all energy values minenergy                   L2-norm             Minimum of all energy values maxenergy                   L2-norm             Maximum of all energy values silencesensedfraction                           Ratio between minutessilence and the sum of (minutessilence, minutesnoise, minutesvoice, minutesunknown) noisesensedfraction                             Ratio between minutesnoise and the sum of (minutessilence, minutesnoise, minutesvoice, minutesunknown) voicesensedfraction                             Ratio between minutesvoice and the sum of (minutessilence, minutesnoise, minutesvoice, minutesunknown) unknownsensedfraction                           Ratio between minutesunknown and the sum of (minutessilence, minutesnoise, minutesvoice, minutesunknown) silenceexpectedfraction                         Ration between minutessilence and the number of minutes that in theory should have been sensed based on the record and pause cycle of the plugin (1440 / recordingMinutes+pausedMinutes) noiseexpectedfraction                           Ration between minutesnoise and the number of minutes that in theory should have been sensed based on the record and pause cycle of the plugin (1440 / recordingMinutes+pausedMinutes) voiceexpectedfraction                           Ration between minutesvoice and the number of minutes that in theory should have been sensed based on the record and pause cycle of the plugin (1440 / recordingMinutes+pausedMinutes) unknownexpectedfraction                         Ration between minutesunknown and the number of minutes that in theory should have been sensed based on the record and pause cycle of the plugin (1440 / recordingMinutes+pausedMinutes)
 =========================   =================   =============

 **Assumptions/Observations:**